USING EARTH OBSERVATIONS AND APPLIED RESEARCH FOR DISASTER RISK REDUCTION, RECOVERY AND RESILIENCE

 Hurricanes.
 Earthquakes.
 Fires.
 Floods.
 We provide timely access to reliable, relevant data and analysis to help vulnerable communities prepare for disasters and mitigate their impacts.

-The NASA Disasters Program promotes the use of Earth observations to reduce risk, improve response, hasten recovery and promote resilience from natural and technological disasters on local and global scales.
+The NASA Earth Science Applied Sciences Disasters program area promotes the use of Earth observations to reduce risk, improve response, hasten recovery and promote resilience from natural and technological disasters on local and global scales.
 By sponsoring application science and fostering domestic and international partnerships, the program seeks to enable resilient communities in advance of disasters, and use Earth observation data to aid decision-making when disasters strike.

 Advancing Applications Science for Disaster Management